fbpx

 More information from CDE can be found on their website.

-• Proposition 28 provides annual funding for arts education programs (approximately $800m – $1b a year) in addition to the Prop 98 education funding guarantee.
+• Proposition 28 provides annual funding for arts education programs (approximately $800 million—$1 billion a year) in addition to the Prop 98 education funding guarantee.

-• Funding allocated with an equity formula: 70% of funds go to PK-12 public schools based on enrollment.
-30% of funds go to public schools based on the share of economically disadvantaged students (aka Title I students).
+• Funding is allocated using an equity formula: 70% of funds go to PK-12 public schools based on enrollment, and 30% go to public schools based on the share of economically disadvantaged students (i.e., students qualifying for a Free or reduced-price lunch).

 • For LEAs with over 500 students:

-• At least 80% of the funds are restricted for certificated or classified employees to provide arts education.
+• At least 80% of the funds are restricted to certified or classified school district employees to provide arts education instruction.

 • Up to 20% are for arts education support, including training, supplies, materials, and arts educational partnership programs.